* * * The Call for Papers is also available for download in printer-friendly (PDF) format . * * *

 June 6 – 9, 2023

 The central theme of ICUAS ’23 is threefold: 1) reconfigurable aerial platforms; 2) multi-purpose/hybrid aerial platforms; 3) regulations and standards for autonomy.
-National and international organizations, agencies, industry, authorities, work towards defining roadmaps of Unmanned Aircraft Systems/Remotely Piloted Aircraft Systems (UAS/RPAS) expectations, technical requirements and standards that are prerequisite to their full utilization and integration into the national airspace.
+National and international organizations, agencies, industry, authorities, work towards defining roadmaps of Unmanned Aircraft Systems/Remotely Piloted Aircraft Systems (UAS/RPAS) expectations, technical requirements, and standards, which need to be utilized and implemented to advance the state-of-the-art.
 The next generation of UAS/RPAS will be used for a wide spectrum of civilian and public domain applications.

 Conference topics of interest include: